New Challenge Academy class in session at Fort McCoy

 |0

-This work, New Challenge Academy class in session at Fort McCoy [Image 14 of 14], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, New Challenge Academy class in session at Fort McCoy, by Scott Sturkol, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT